About Us: Accreditation / Faculty

 She is a Certified Coding Specialist and a Registered Health Information Administrator,

 Registered Health Information Technician for several years before obtaining the RHIA credential.
 Shawna is an active member of the Iowa Health Information Management Association (IaHIMA) having held state positions.
 She is an active member of the American Health Information Management Association (AHIMA).
 Shawna has been an instructor in Health Information Technology (HIT), coding and electronic health records for the past 7 years.
 She has developed online classes for medical terminology, legal aspects, quality management, and healthcare reimbursement.
 Shawna also has many years of industry experience in coding, billing and development of the electronic medical record.
 Currently, Shawna resides in Iowa.

 Instructor for the SBCC HIT program and the Workforce Development Training Program covering the EHR courses.
 Prior to SBCC, she has instructed many of the HIT courses including medical coding and reimbursement at other major universities.
 As a HIM Consultant, she provides professional expertise for the advancement of health informatics including computer-assisted-coding (CAC).
 She has recently completed the ICD10 Coding Training Program through AHIMA and is an official AHIMA Approved ICD10 Coding Trainer.

-Lynette M. Williamson, MBA, RHIA, CCS, CPC, FAHIMA
+Lynette M. Williamson, Ed.
+D, MBA, RHIA, CCS, CPC, FAHIMA